Tips for a solo female traveler in India

 While booking a hotel check out the room beforehand and see that the hotel has other foreign guests or families staying there at the same time as you.
 If you do your bookings through us, we can assure you that we’ve actually visited and tried all of the hotels we suggest.

-Do not smoke just outside the temple or in rural villages as this will immediately attract all sorts of unwanted attention.
+Do not smoke just outside a temple or in rural villages as this will immediately attract all sorts of unwanted attention.

-Always try to check the reputation of the masseur beforehand, either online or with your hotel.
-If you’re not sure whose opinion to trust, always feel free to give us a call and we’ll give you some of our personal recommendations
+Always try to check the reputation of masseurs beforehand, either online or with your hotel.
+If you’re not sure whose opinion to trust, feel free to give us a call and we’ll give you some of our personal recommendations

-If you are sick or have some gynaecological problem try to visit a female doctor.
+If you are sick or have a gynaecological problem try to visit a female doctor.